Recent human evolution: Early Modern Period to present

 A study published in 2021 states that the populations of the Cape Verde islands off the coast of West Africa have speedily evolved resistance to malaria within roughly the last 20 generations, since the start of human habitation there.
 As expected, the residents of the Island of Santiago, where malaria is most prevalent, show the highest prevalence of resistance.
 This is one of the most rapid cases of change to the human genome measured.

 Geneticist Steve Jones told the BBC that during the sixteenth century, only a third of English babies survived until the age of 21, compared to 99% in the twenty-first century.
 Medical advances, especially those made in the twentieth century, made this change possible.
 Yet while people from the developed world today are living longer and healthier lives, many are choosing to have just a few or no children at all, meaning evolutionary forces continue to act on the human gene pool, just in a different way.

-Natural selection affects only 8% of the human genome, meaning mutations in the remaining parts of the genome can change their frequency by pure chance through neutral selection.
+Natural selection affects only 8% of the human genome, meaning mutations in the remaining parts of the genome can change their frequency by pure chance through genetic drift, a selectively neutral form of evolution.
 If natural selective pressures are reduced, then more mutations survive, which could increase their frequency and the rate of evolution.
 For humans, a large source of heritable mutations is sperm; a man accumulates more and more mutations in his sperm as he ages.
 Hence, men delaying reproduction can affect human evolution.

 A 2012 study led by Augustin Kong suggests that the number of de novo (new) mutations increases by about two per year of delayed reproduction by the father and that the total number of paternal mutations doubles every 16.5 years.

 For a long time, medicine has reduced the fatality of genetic defects and contagious diseases, allowing more and more humans to survive and reproduce, but it has also enabled maladaptive traits that would otherwise be culled to accumulate in the gene pool.
 This is not a problem as long as access to modern healthcare is maintained.
 But natural selective pressures will mount considerably if that is taken away.
 Nevertheless, dependence on medicine rather than genetic adaptations will likely be the driving force behind humanity's fight against diseases for the foreseeable future.
 Moreover, while the introduction of antibiotics initially reduced the mortality rates due to infectious diseases by significant amounts, overuse has led to the rise of antibiotic-resistant strains of bacteria, making many illnesses major causes of death once again.

 Many humans today have jaws that are too small to accommodate their wisdom teeth.